hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 #### Profiling Options

-When managing profile complexity and requirements in the [national and international context for AU Patient Summary](relationship.html#relationship-to-aucdi-and-other-igs), the following mechanisms are available:
+When managing profile complexity and requirements in the [national and international context for AU PS](relationship.html#relationship-to-aucdi-and-other-igs), the following mechanisms are available:
 1. [Derived from Profiles (derive)](https://build.fhir.org/structuredefinition-definitions.html#StructureDefinition.baseDefinition)
 1. Informal alignment (humans authoring rules in a profile)
 1. [Complies With Profile (compliesWith)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html)
 1. [Dependent Profiles (imposeProfile)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-imposeProfile.html)

 These mechanisms offer differing capabilities and advantages.
 Typically HL7 AU profiles have used derivation to manage compliance within HL7 AU inheritance.
-However, AU Patient Summary will comply to both HL7 AU (AU Core) and IPS and therefore additional mechanism(s) on top of derivation from the base HL7 AU profile are required.
+However, AU PS will comply to both HL7 AU (AU Core) and IPS and therefore additional mechanism(s) on top of derivation from the base HL7 AU profile are required.
 At this time additional requirements are included in profiles via informal alignment.

 <div class="stu-note" markdown="1">
 For a human, the main differences with use of imposeProfile are: